We're on a mission to make mental wellness simple, relatable, and actionable.

-Like all good stories, Megan Rafuse and Jordan Axani met by chance.
+Like all good stories, our founders, Megan Rafuse and Jordan Axani met by chance.

-Megan, a clinical therapist, and Jordan, a speaker, shared a similar interest in imposter syndrome and how it had impacted their own journeys.
-(Spoiler alert: a lot...).
+Megan, a clinical therapist, and Jordan, a researcher and speaker, shared a similar interest in imposter syndrome and how much it had impacted their own journeys.

 After a number of chats, often about their similar experience of living with the "I'm not good enough" type of thinking, they decided to take a leap as strangers and launch a podcast called Impostercast.
 It would explore the moments in life where we fake it the most.